 You could show up to Bonnaroo with just your wristband and your dance moves, but you’ll quickly become that person at the campsite constantly saying, “can I borrow that?”, which can get old for your friends and neighbors.
 We created the Bonnaroo: What To Bring – The Ultimate Packing List so you can avoid being that person.

-Keep in mind, you can buy pretty much anything at Bonnaroo’s general stores or vendors, including beer, disposable cameras, and hygiene products, but your experience will be better if you’re prepared.
+Keep in mind, you can buy pretty much anything at Bonnaroo’s general stores or vendors, including everything from beer to hygiene products, but your experience will be better if you’re prepared.
 To make finding these products easier, some of these products conveniently link to highly-rated options on Amazon.